ricardocervo/BookNBlock/README.md

   - `200 OK`: Booking successfully retrieved.
   - `403 Forbidden`: User not authorized to view the booking.
   - `404 Not Found`: Booking not found.

+# DTOs

+## BookingRequestDto
+This DTO is used for creating new bookings.
+- `propertyId`: UUID - Identifier of the property.
+- `startDate`: LocalDate (NotNull) - Start date of the booking.
+- `endDate`: LocalDate (NotNull) - End date of the booking.
+- `guests`: List of `GuestDto` - List of guests.
+Each `GuestDto` must be valid, not null, with a minimum size of 1.

+## BookingResponseDto
+This DTO is used as a response for booking-related operations.
+- `id`: UUID - Unique identifier of the booking.
+- `startDate`: LocalDate - Start date of the booking.
+- `endDate`: LocalDate - End date of the booking.
+- `status`: BookingStatus - Current status of the booking (e.g., CONFIRMED, CANCELED).
+- `owner`: `UserDto` - Information about the owner of the booking.
+- `property`: `PropertyDto` - Details of the property.
+- `guests`: List of `GuestDto` - List of guests included in the booking.

+## BookingGuestUpdateDto
+Used for updating guests in an existing booking.
+- `guests`: List of `GuestDto` - List of updated guest information.
+Each `GuestDto` must be valid and not null.

+## BookingDateUpdateDto
+Used for updating the dates of an existing booking.
+- `startDate`: LocalDate - Updated start date of the booking.
+- `endDate`: LocalDate - Updated end date of the booking.

+## GuestDto
+Included in several DTOs for guest details.
+- `id`: UUID - Unique identifier of the guest.
+- `name`: String - Name of the guest (Min: 3 characters, Max: 255 characters).
+- `email`: String - Email address of the guest (valid email format).

+## UserDto
+Part of `BookingResponseDto` to provide details about the booking owner.
+- `name`: String - Name of the user.
+- `email`: String - Email address of the user.

+## PropertyDto
+Included in `BookingResponseDto` for property details.
+- `id`: UUID - Unique identifier of the property.
+- `name`: String - Name of the property.
+- `location`: String - Location of the property.
+- `description`: String - Description of the property.

 ## Block Management API Documentation